apptainer/singularity-userdocs/endpoint.rst

 -------------------------

-Users can setup and switch between multiple remote endpoints, which are stored in their ``~/.singularity/remote.yaml`` file.
+Users can setup and switch between multiple remote endpoints, which are stored in their ``~/.apptainer/remote.yaml`` file.
 Alternatively, remote endpoints can be set system-wide by an administrator.

-Generally, users and administrators should manage remote endpoints using the ``singularity remote`` command, and avoid editing ``remote.yaml`` configuration files directly.
+Generally, users and administrators should manage remote endpoints using the ``apptainer remote`` command, and avoid editing ``remote.yaml`` configuration files directly.

 .. note::

-   The following commands in this section configures Singularity to use and authenticate to the public Sylabs Cloud, a private installation of Singularity Enterprise, or community-developed services that are API compatible.
+   The following commands in this section configures apptainer to use and authenticate to the public Sylabs Cloud, a private installation of apptainer Enterprise, or community-developed services that are API compatible.

 List and Login to Remotes